tyranid/bh2014/README.md

-bh2014
+Blackhat 2014
 ======

-Built binaries for BH 2014 workshop
+Built binaries for BH2014 Digging for Sandbox Escapes workshop.